scruffy403/svelte-scoreboard/README.md

 ## Installation

-Install Svente and make a folder for the project with npm
+Install Svelte and make a folder for the project with npm

 ```npm